Scoliosis and Spinal Deformities

 Scoliosis is an abnormal sideways curvature of the spine.
 The scoliosis that occurs in children is typically called idiopathic scoliosis because there is no known cause.
 Scoliosis in adults may be caused by degeneration and arthritic conditions associated with aging, known as degenerative scoliosis, or idiopathic scoliosis that has been present since childhood.

-Symptoms of Scoliosis and Spinal Deformities
+Scoliosis and Spinal Deformities Symptoms

 For children, symptoms generally develop during their first growth spurt that signals the start of puberty.
 The main signs of scoliosis relate to physical appearance and rarely cause pain: